Secure memory

 Here are several steps you should take as a developer:

 1. Use byte or char arrays over strings.
 Strings are immutable, meaning they can't reliably be erased and copies may be made.
-SecureString is also not worth using.
+SecureStringarrow-up-right is also not worth usingarrow-up-right.

-2. Use stackalloc or GC.AllocateArray() with pinned: true for allocations.
+2. Use stackallocarrow-up-right or GC.AllocateArray()arrow-up-right with pinned: true for allocations.
 This prevents .NET copying the memory around, allowing proper erasure.

 4. Use LockMemory() to try and avoid data swapping to disk.